josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     - Either keep the default Site name, or provide one that is globally unique, and then choose a Site Location.

-    - Finally, enter the ML API and Weather API information.
+    - Finally, enter the ML API Primary key (we got that from Azure databricks Notebook #3, remember?) and Weather API information.

-    Note: Recall that you recorded the ML API information in the Machine Learning model deployment exercise.

-    Note: Also, recall that you obtained the Weather API key back in the prerequisite steps for the lab.
-Insert that key into the Weather Api Key field.

     ![Fields on the Deploy to Azure page are populated with the previously copied information.](media/azure-deployment-form.png 'Deploy to Azure page')